 3. If your customers are businesses

 If your customers are businesses themselves, create an arrangement whereby you give them a discount if they include your literature in their regular mailings to their own customers.
-By offering a few percent off your regular price, you get a direct mailing campaign for free.
+By offering a few percents off your regular price, you get a direct mailing campaign for free.

 4. If you are using sales agents or telemarketers